British Citizenship by Marriage

 Residency Requirements to Apply for British Citizenship

-• You must hold Indefinite Leave to Remain (ILR), Indefinite Leave to Enter the UK, or EU Settled Status if you are from an EEA country.
+- You must have Indefinite Leave to Remain (ILR), Indefinite Leave to Enter, or EU Settled Status when you apply.

 Good Character Requirement to Apply for British Citizenship